 “Death is not the greatest loss in life.
 The greatest loss is what dies inside us while we live”—Norman Cousins

-Here’s 3 reasons why happiness is not enough.
+Here are 3 reasons why happiness is not enough.
 You need to:

 1. Experience ALL Of Your Emotions

 We’re surrounded by self-help books and TED talks that admonish us to stay positive at all costs.
-That brings us to the point—at all cost.
+That brings us to the point—at all costs.
 As a result, we bury unpleasant emotions in food, alcohol, drugs, sex, busy-ness, and other behaviors that can be detrimental to our health.

 In case you haven’t noticed—we live in a culture that values positive emotions above the more negative ones.